Nuclei-Software/nuclei-sdk/README.md

 ## Knowledge book

-* N100 SDK only support Nuclei RISC-V Toolchain > 2023.10, need to get it via AE now, not official released, and toolchain prefix is `riscv64-unknown-elf-`.
+* N100 SDK only support Nuclei RISC-V Toolchain >= 2024.06, and toolchain prefix is `riscv64-unknown-elf-`.

 * N100 SDK is modified based on Nuclei SDK, so the user experience are similiar to Nuclei SDK, and directory structure is also similar, if you have experience in using Nuclei SDK, it will be easy to use N100 SDK.